newjerseyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 A motorist may end up in a New Jersey state traffic court if, after receiving a traffic ticket from a ticketing officer, they indicate on the ticket that a court appearance is required.
 This usually occurs when the offense is considered more serious than a minor traffic violation.

-You may also end up in traffic court if the ticketing officer indicates no court appearance is required on the ticket, but you choose to contest the ticket by pleading not guilty and requesting a trial.
+You may also end up in traffic court if the ticketing officer indicates no court appearance is required, but you choose to contest the ticket by pleading not guilty and requesting a trial.
 A court appearance will be required to enter the plea, as it must be done in person.

 Getting a Traffic Ticket in New Jersey

 A New Jersey Uniform Traffic Citation Ticket is usually a computer-generated long-form issued by law enforcement officers for traffic violations.
 This represents a sworn statement from the officer describing the observed violation.
 It is issued by a state, county, or municipal police or sheriff department officer and will be completed by the officer.
 It will show the bio-data of the offender, including full name, date of birth, social security number, physical & mailing addresses (if different), and details of the license and vehicle involved.
-The nature of the charge being cited will also be listed, along with the location of the alleged offense and the date and time.
-The statute or ordinance the offender is accused of violating will also be included on the ticket, the county where the violation occurred and the ID and address of the court, which the offender will need to appear before.
+The nature of the charge being cited, such as speeding, reckless driving, or Felony Overspeeding in New Jersey, will also be listed, along with the location of the alleged offense and the date and time.
+The statute or ordinance the offender is accused of violating will also be included on the ticket, the county where the violation occurred, and the ID and address of the court, which the offender will need to appear before.

 The ticket will also show the due date for a response and whether a court appearance will be required.
-The ticketing or arresting officer may include his Officer Identification number and might include details of the incident in his own words.
-If the fine to be paid is not listed on the ticket, then you will need to contact the county court listed to ascertain the amount.
-Upon getting a citation you will be expected to sign before receiving your copy.
-Signing the ticket is not an admission of guilt, but rather an acknowledgment of the offenses you have been charged for.
+The ticketing or arresting officer may include their Officer Identification number and might include details of the incident in their own words.
+If the fine to be paid is not listed on the ticket, then you must contact the county court listed to ascertain the amount.
+Upon getting a citation, you must sign before receiving your copy.
+Signing the ticket is not an admission of guilt but an acknowledgment of the offenses you have been charged with.

 New Jersey traffic tickets come with financial repercussions.
 These could come to include penalty fines and court fees.
 The offender also faces the possibility of points being added to their driving record, which may lead to suspension or revocation of their license by the New Jersey Motor Vehicle Commission (MVC).
 Fines vary by the violation (determined by presiding laws and statutes) and sometimes by the court, so a fine for speeding above the designated limit will differ from a fine for a DUI.
 The ticket may also include information on contesting the charge.

-Apart from fines, based on the nature of the cited violation and the outcome, additional penalties can also be incurred.
+Apart from fines, additional penalties can also be incurred based on the nature of the cited violation and the outcome.
 The offender's license type and driving record history may also affect these penalties.
 A specific number of penalty points, based on the violation, will be added to the record of a convicted driver.
-Accumulating a certain number of points over any period, usually up to 12 points, will result in a suspension of your license.
-Receiving 6 or more points within 3 years will result in a surcharge you may have to pay annually for 3 years.
+Accumulating a certain number of points over any period, usually up to 12 points, will suspend your license.
+Receiving six or more points within 3 years will result in a surcharge you may have to pay annually for 3 years.

 Traffic violations are classified as moving and non-moving violations.
-Moving violations are traffic laws violated by a vehicle in motion, while Non-moving violations tend to relate to parking or faulty violations.
-Non-moving violations also can occur when the car is moving but are differentiated by the treatment of the courts and New Jersey Motor Vehicle Commission (MVC), as non-moving violations are not reported to the MVC and will not appear on your driving record.
+Moving violations are traffic laws a vehicle violates while in motion, while non-moving violations relate to parking or faulty violations.
+Non-moving violations can also occur when the car is moving, but they are differentiated by the treatment of the courts and New Jersey Motor Vehicle Commission (MVC), as non-moving violations are not reported to the MVC and will not appear on your driving record.

 What to Do When You Get a Traffic Ticket in New Jersey?